Home » Employment » Military Spouse Employment: Most Common Struggles

 When it comes to transferring licenses, this can apply to a wide range of careers.

-Teachers need to have a state license.
-The laws vary from state to state, however some states will offer a provisional license if you do have a license from another state.
+Teachers are required to hold a state license.
+The laws vary from state to state; however, some states offer a provisional license if you hold a valid license from another state.
 The National Association of State Directors of Teacher Education and Certification (NASDTEC) can help with the teacher certification reciprocity process.
-In addition, the Department of Defence schools accept teaching license from any state or territory.
+In addition, the Department of Defence schools accept teaching licenses from any state or territory.

 Nurses also need to have a state license.
-As of January of 2018, 29 states are apart of the Enhanced Nurse Licensure Compact which allows you to work as a nurse in your state or any other state in the Compact.
+As of January 2018, 29 states are a part of the Enhanced Nurse Licensure Compact, which allows you to work as a nurse in your state or any other state in the Compact.

 READ: How to Become a Nurse as a Military Spouse (links to CollegeRecon)